Don't expect quick fixes in 'red-teaming' of AI models. Security was an afterthought

 BOSTON -- White House officials concerned by AI chatbots' potential for societal harm and the Silicon Valley powerhouses rushing them to market are heavily invested in a three-day competition ending Sunday at the DefCon hacker convention in Las Vegas.

-Some 3,500 competitors have tapped on laptops seeking to expose flaws in eight leading large-language models representative of technology's next big thing.
+Some 2,200 competitors tapped on laptops seeking to expose flaws in eight leading large-language models representative of technology's next big thing.
 But don't expect quick results from this first-ever independent "red-teaming” of multiple models.

 Findings won't be made public until about February.
 And even then, fixing flaws in these digital constructs — whose inner workings are neither wholly trustworthy nor fully fathomed even by their creators — will take time and millions of dollars.